k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/03_kafka_interface.md

 </tr>
 <tr>
 <td><strong>Message Processing Timeout (ms)</strong></td>
-<td>(Optional) The timeout to wait for a new message, default is 10000ms.
+<td>(Optional) The timeout to wait for a new message, default is 10,000 ms.
 <p>Can be overriden by the Broadway Actor's setting.</p>
 </td>
 </tr>